dineshkumar9566/Blog_project/README.md

 use application

-**social authentication not finised because it asks to buy google cloud service, which we can try by creating new gmail id for practice purpose**
+**social authentication not finised because it asks to buy google cloud service i.e OAUTH2, which we can try by creating new gmail id for practice purpose**

 For the project documentation